wavius/Scoped/README.md

 </div>
 <br>

-**Note:** Both the signal generator and ADC input had 50 Ω impedance, resulting in the measured voltage being ≈half the expected value.
+**Note:** Both the signal generator and ADC input have 50 Ω impedance, resulting in the measured voltage being ≈half the expected value.

 ## Demo